taksan/grafana-lab/README.md

 ## 🎓 Learning Objectives

-This lab helps you learn:
+This lab demonstrates key observability concepts:

+### Metrics with Prometheus
-- ✅ Setting up Grafana and Prometheus with Docker Compose
+- ✅ Setting up Prometheus for metrics collection
-- ✅ Instrumenting applications with Prometheus metrics
+- ✅ Instrumenting applications with Prometheus client libraries
+- ✅ Writing PromQL queries for metrics analysis
+- ✅ Understanding metric types (Counter, Gauge)
+- ✅ Monitoring application behavior in real-time

+### Logs with Loki
+- ✅ Configuring Promtail for log collection
+- ✅ Using Docker service discovery for automatic log collection
+- ✅ Parsing structured JSON logs
+- ✅ Writing LogQL queries for log analysis
+- ✅ Label-based log indexing and filtering

+### Visualization with Grafana
 - ✅ Creating custom Grafana dashboards
+- ✅ Configuring datasources (Prometheus and Loki)
+- ✅ Using Grafana Explore for ad-hoc queries
+- ✅ Building panels with PromQL and LogQL
+- ✅ Geographic visualization with Geomap

+### Observability Best Practices
-- ✅ Monitoring application behavior in real-time
+- ✅ Correlating metrics and logs
-- ✅ Simulating and detecting traffic anomalies
+- ✅ Detecting anomalies and traffic patterns
-- ✅ Writing PromQL queries for metrics analysis
+- ✅ Using labels effectively for filtering
+- ✅ Monitoring distributed systems

 ## 📝 License

 This is a lab/educational project.
 Feel free to modify and use as needed.

-## 🤝 Contributing

-This is a personal lab environment, but suggestions are welcome!

 ---

 **Happy Monitoring! 📊🚀**

+*Built with Grafana, Prometheus, and Loki - The modern observability stack*